-Each dynasty has their own styles and aesthetic.
-For instance, shenyi in Pre-Qin Dynasty; ru dress in Qin and Han Dynasty; Tiaowenjiansequn in Wei Dynasty; Bambi in Sui and Tang Dynasty, etc.
+Each dynasty has their own styles and aesthetics.
+For instance, shenyi in Pre-Qin Dynasty; Ru dress in Qin and Han Dynasty; Tiaowenjiansequn in Wei Dynasty; Bambi in Sui and Tang Dynasty, etc.

 Some dresses are popular and worn by people in different dynasties, some are just a flash in the pan.
 In both cases, all hanfu has evolved and influenced by each other in some extent.